LEARN TO explore

 a) Cloud Environment

-R Studio Cloud is a free cloud service accessible here.
+posit Cloud (formerly RStudio Cloud) is a cloud service in which to use RStudio and is accessible here.

 b) Local Environment

-We recommend using R version 4.2.1 or later on your computer.
+If instead you elect to set up a local RStudio environment, using R version 4.3.2 or later is recommended.
 Please note: you must download R first, then download RStudio.

-2. Download and install RStudio from the following link: Download the RStudio IDE
+Download and install RStudio from the following link: https://posit.co/download/rstudio-desktop/

 2. Packages and Libraries